kilon/pylivecoding/README.md

      instances.apped(self)
  ```
  Thats all you have to do and you can code as you awlays code following whatever style you want.

+ # Future plans
+ The library is far from finished.
+The Smalltalk enviroment comes with a wealth of conveniences and automations and a very powerful IDE.
+Generally Python is powerful enough to do those things and there are good enough IDEs out there but I will be replication some of the ideas.
+So to do list is the following

+ [] Make the library smart enough to detect changes inside modules and automatically update the live code/state
+ [] lift the restriction on imports
+ [] automatically wrap classes to track their instances
+ [] make the module list optional